BawdyAnarchist/quBSD/README.md

-#### quBSD is a FreeBSD jails/bhyve wrapper which emulates a Qubes inspired containerization schema.
+#### quBSD is a FreeBSD jails/bhyve wrapper which implements a Qubes inspired containerization schema.
 Written in shell, based on zfs, and uses the underlying FreeBSD tools.

 ### Summary of Default Features: